HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 <meta charset="<?php bloginfo( 'charset' ); ?>">

-This PHP function will output the charset set in WordPress settings, which is UTF-8 by default.
+This PHP function outputs the charset from your WordPress settings, which is UTF-8 by default.

 4. PHP:

-To send a raw HTTP header specifying the charset in a PHP script, use the header() function:
+To send a raw HTTP header with the charset in a PHP script, use the header() function:

 header('Content-Type: text/html; charset=UTF-8');